Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 Frequently Asked Questions

 The IDP market in 2026 includes several options beyond Cortex and Backstage.
 Port.io offers a developer portal with workflow automation.
 OpsLevel focuses on service ownership and maturity scorecards.
 Cycloid provides infrastructure orchestration with built-in FinOps and multi-cloud governance.
-The right choice depends on whether you prioritize catalog and visibility, customization, or infrastructure orchestration.
+The right choice depends on whether you prioritise catalog and visibility, customisation, or infrastructure orchestration.
 See our list of the best internal developer platforms 2026 for a broader comparison.

 Choose Cortex if you need fast deployment, your team is under 200 engineers, and service catalog with scorecards covers your use case.
-Choose Backstage if you have 3+ platform engineers, need maximum customization, and can commit to 6-12 months of build time.
-Choose Cycloid if you need multi-cloud infrastructure orchestration, built-in FinOps, and want a managed platform without the DIY maintenance burden or per-user cost scaling.
+Choose Backstage if you have 3+ platform engineers, need maximum customisation, and can commit to 6+ months of build time.
+Choose Cycloid if you need multi-cloud infrastructure orchestration, built-in FinOps, and a managed platform without the DIY maintenance burden or per-user cost scaling.
 Cycloid also supports self-hosted deployment for teams with sovereignty requirements.
 Explore more about our developer self-service portal capabilities.

 See how Cycloid compares